Helen Robertson BA, Dip. Couns., BSc, MBACP

 - Personality disorders

-I do have some concessionary rates available at £30, for people for example training in Counselling, or for those on low incomes.
+I do have some concessionary rates available, for people training in counselling, or for those on low incomes.

 Maps & Directions